Obstetrics & Gynaecology

 • Presentation: Heavy bleeding, cramping, os may be open or closed.

-• Ultrasound: Heterogeneous tissue greater than 15mm in endometrial cavity.
+• Ultrasound: Heterogeneous tissue greater than 15mm in endometrial cavity (retained products of conception - RPOC).

 Complete Miscarriage